undp/Regi-TRUST/Phase2/trust-list-examples/README.md

 The Trust Framework Manager - TFM, is the [TRAIN](#about-train) component that provides Trust Framework and Trust List provisioning and management.
 The Phase 2 repository contains the Trust List implementations patterned specifically for this phase of the Regi-TRUST registry work.

 Regi-TRUST Trust Lists are XML documents whose structure and properties are inspired by ETSI TS 119 612 compliant Trust Lists.
-Regi-TRUST and TRAIN's TFM represent an evolution of trust frameworks and trust lists to support cryptographically agnostic, federated registry environments and provider defined service definitions.
+Regi-TRUST and TRAIN's TFM represent an evolution of trust frameworks and trust lists to support cryptographically agnostic, federated registry environments and registry tailored service definitions.

 ## NOTE:  The data values in the examples provided are for sample test use only.
 They ARE NOT ACTUAL service provider or service definitions.